 This riverbank park was built to commemorate Lola Silcock, who was instrumental in starting the Cambridge Tree Trust.
 After the Great Amalgamation of 1989, maintenance of the parks around Cambridge was neglected, and Lola was very concerned about it.
 She called a meeting of like-minded people, and the CTT was born in 1991.

 With the aid of Paul Garland's earth-moving machinery, the park area was cleared and planting began.
-The project was started in 2008 and is planned to last 5 years, though there will be a need for on-going maintenance.
+The project was started in 2008 and was planned to last 5 years, though there is a need for on-going maintenance.
+Some Fonterra staff proved very helpful.
+The photos below show them hard at work.

 An extension of the park joins up with work done by Cambridge Primary School on their land, and forms the Stanaway Reserve.